Filipedu67/projet-master/README.md

 -p is an optional argument to use when you want to use a specific json file to estimate the price of a house.
 Follow -p with the path to the json file.

+-c is an optional argument to use when you want to use a specific number of splits for the cross validation.
+Follow -c with the number of splits.

 # Tools